Crimso777/Factorio-Access/README.md

 # Mod Controls:

+## Movement

 Movement: W A S D

-note: When you change direction, your character doesn't immediately move a tile in that direction.
+Note: When you change direction, your character doesn't immediately move a tile in that direction.
 Think of it like turning your head before taking a step.

 Change movement mode: CONTROL + W

 Note the 3 movement types are as follows:

-   1- Telestep: Press a direction to turn in that direction, then continue pressing in that direction to move
+   1- Telestep: Press a direction to turn in that direction, then continue pressing in that direction to move.

    2- Step-By-Walk:  This mode is similar to Telestep, however the player character will physically take steps in the direction chosen.
 The biggest difference is footsteps.

    3- Smooth-Walking: In this mode the character will move similarly to in a sighted game.
 The player will be notified if they run into something, but otherwise will not be notified of entities they are passing.
 Very fast, and great for getting around!

+## Interactions

 Mine: X

 Open a building's menu: [

-Open Inventory: E
+Open inventory: E

-Speak cursor coordinates: K

 Place building: [